jackd248/typo3-environment-indicator/Documentation/Configuration/ExtensionConfiguration.rst

     Intervention Image supports "GD Library", "Imagick" and "libvips" to process images internally.
 You may choose one of them according to your PHP configuration.
 Options are "gd", "imagick" and "vips".

+..  _extconf-general.defaultConfiguration:

+..  confval:: general.defaultConfiguration
+    :type: boolean
+    :Default: 1

+    Enable the default configuration for the environment indicators.
+If you want to configure the environment indicators by yourself, set this to false.

 Frontend
 =======